Skip to main content

 Jeremy is a democracy and governance specialist who leads evaluations and research projects in several world regions.

-Jeremy leads research projects and evaluations in the democracy, human rights, and governance (DRG) sector.
-He has more than 20 years of experience conducting research on elections and policymaking in emerging democracies.
+Jeremy has more than 25 years of experience designing and implementing research projects and evaluations in low and middle income countries.
 He specializes in the use of mixed-methods evaluation approaches that employ experimental and quasi-experimental designs, as well as qualitative methods.

 Project Contributions